Kethlak/card-alexa-alarms-timers/README.md

   - sensor.kitchen_next_timer
 ```

-Add as many _next_timer and _next_alarms in th respective catagories
+Add as many _next_timer and _next_alarms as you want in the respective catagories